checkstyle/checkstyle/.github/CONTRIBUTING.md

 ## Code Review

 All submissions, including submissions by project members, require review.
 We use GitHub pull requests for this purpose.
+Consult the
-Consult the [GitHub Help](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-reviews) for more information on pull request reviews.
+[GitHub Help][github-help-pr-reviews] for more information on pull request reviews.

 Here are some general guidelines to follow when submitting a pull request: